 i.
-BCAR -145.30
+BCAR 145.30

-The minimum requirement is 2 persons working full time meeting the BCAR -145 requirements for certifying staff.
+The minimum requirement is 2 persons working full time meeting the BCAR-145 requirements for certifying staff.
 One of these persons shall occupy the director of maintenance position (maintenance technician) and the other person shall occupy the quality manager position (quality auditor).
-Any of these persons can also occupy the accountable manager position if he meets the corresponding requirements. but the "maintenance engineer" should be the certifying person to retain the independence of the "quality audit engineer" to carry out audits.
-Nothing prevents either engineer from undertaking maintenance tasks providing that the "maintenance engineer" issues the certificate of release to service.
+Any of these persons can also occupy the accountable manager position if he meets the corresponding requirements.
+But the "maintenance technician" should be the certifying person to retain the independence of the "quality audit engineer" to carry out audits.
+Nothing prevents either engineer from undertaking maintenance tasks providing that the "maintenance engineer" issues the maintenance release.